Nditah/vonage-sms/README.md

 ## Step 2: Create two files

-1. lib.js: a library file for the `sendSms` function that initializes a Vonage instance with your API credentials
+`lib.js` and `index.js` as shown below:

-2. index.js: the main (entry) point for your application.
+1. `lib.js`: a library file for the `sendSms` function that initializes a Vonage instance with your API credentials

 ```js
 // lib.js